Alternative accommodation with Aviva Signature home insurance: What is it?

 How does alternative accommodation work?

-If you find that the cost of living is higher in your temporary accommodation compared to your usual overheads at home, your insurer may cover the difference.
-That’s why it never hurts to hold onto any receipts and keep your insurer in the loop about your expenses, so they have a clear picture of how much they might need to reimburse you.
+If you find that the cost of living is higher in your temporary accommodation compared to your usual overheads at home, we should cover any unavoidable difference.
+For example, you might find that your nearest supermarket is more expensive than where you do your usual shop, or your bus ticket to work might be more expensive.
+That’s why it never hurts to hold onto any receipts and keep us in the loop about your expenses, so we have a clear picture of how much we might need to reimburse you.

 How long can you stay in alternative accommodation?

-How long you can stay in temporary accommodation really depends on what repairs your home needs and how much you’re covered for.
+How long you can stay in your temporary accommodation really depends on what repairs your home needs and how much you’re covered for.
+We’ll always try to take this into account when we’re finding you somewhere to stay.
 You might only need alternative accommodation for a few weeks if the repairs can be made quickly.
-Or, If it’s a big job like replacing the roof or rebuilding walls, it could be a matter of months, especially if you have to consider planning permissions or delays and shortages of materials.
+Or, If it’s a big job like replacing the roof or rebuilding walls, it could be more like a matter of months, especially if you have to consider planning permissions or delays and shortages of materials.

 Ready to get Aviva Signature home insurance cover?